rrreeezzz/rrreeezzz.github.io/_posts/2018-04-08-inshack-ctf-gcorp-stage-1-and-2.markdown

 + **dna_to_bin**: check if the input data is a multiple of 4.
 If so; iterate through the data 4 by 4 bytes and call **d2b** each time with these 4 bytes.
 + **d2b**: iterates through the 4 bytes and check if these bytes are equal to A, C, G or T (I know this group of letters was related to DNA because of the movie Gattaca).
 If not, it gaves us the other error we found with the POST requests: "DNA data contains a unknown character!".
 Otherwise it calculates a byte based on the 4 bytes sequences, and stores it into a global variable *godat*.

-At this point I knew what was the program waiting for.
+At this point I knew what the program was waiting for.
 For the same 4 bytes sequence it resulted in the same output.
 For example "CCCC" was "U", "CCCA" was "T"...
 Thus it was possible to generate any byte.

 There also was an interesting call to **system** at the end of **main**.
-By setting a breakpoint on it I was able to see what argument the function took:
+By setting a breakpoint on it I was able to see what argument the function takes:
 ```nasm
 [-------------------------------------code-------------------------------------]
    0x555555554a76 <main+216>:	mov    edi,0x1